donRumata03/Painter/README.md

 # Painter
-C++ program which deducts the best combination of stroks required to draw an image by a robot painter
+C++ program which deducts the best combination of strokes required to draw an image by a robot painter

 ## Usage
 The project depends on several other my projects: